Mature Masculine

 • What has proven its value in your life that deserves your protection?

-• What would be lost if you were gone tomorrow—and how are you preserving it?
+• What would be lost if you were gone tomorrow?
+How are you preserving it?

-• What of your traditions and past do you wish to pass forward?
+• What traditions do you wish to pass forward?